sonos/torch-to-nnef/docs/tutos/7_offloaded_tensor.md

 caller without being retained.
 Consequently, active values and temporary framework allocations can exceed `max_cached_bytes`; callers that require a hard allocation limit must validate their working-set sizes separately.
+The `torch_to_nnef.tensor.residency` logger emits these decisions at `DEBUG` level, including whether the value is being delivered without cache retention or kept until its final lease ends.

 Scheduling decisions, such as which model block to prefetch next, remain with the caller.
 The pool only manages `OffloadedTensor` values.
 Passing a regular